xiezl/singa-docs/_posts/docs/2015-01-20-installation.md

 ---
 layout: post
 title: Installation
-category : docs
+category: docs
-tags : [installation, examples]
 ---
 {% include JB/setup %}

-##Dependencies
+### Dependencies

 SINGA is developed and tested on Linux platforms with the following external libraries.

-* gflags version 2.1.1, use the default setting for namespace (i.e., gflags).
+The following dependenies are required:

   * glog version 0.3.3.

   * google-protobuf version 2.6.0.

   * openblas version >= 0.2.10.

-* opencv version 2.4.9.

   * zeromq version >= 3.2

   * czmq version >= 3

-* zookeeper version >= 3.4.6
+  * zookeeper version 3.4.6

-Tips:
-For libraries like openblas, opencv, older versions may also work, because we do not use any newly added features.
+Optional dependencies include:

+  * gtest version 1.7.0.

+  * opencv version 2.4.9.

+  * lmdb version 0.9.10

+SINGA comes with a script for installing the external libraries (see below).

-##Building SINGA From Sources
+### Build SINGA From Source

 The build system of SINGA is based on GNU autotools.
 To build singa, you need gcc version >= 4.8.
 The common steps to build SINGA can be:

 	1.Extract source files;
 	2.Run configure script to generate makefiles;
-  3.Build and install SINGA.
+	3.Build SINGA.

 On Unix-like systems with GNU Make as build tool, these build steps can be summarized by the following sequence of commands executed in a shell.

     $ cd SINGA/FOLDER
     $ ./configure
     $ make
-    $ make install

-After executing above commands, SINGA library will be installed in the system default directory.
-If you want to specify your own installation directory, use the following command instead.
+After compiling SINGA successfully, the `libsinga.so` will be generated into .lib/ folder and an executable file `singa` is generated under bin/.
+In certain cases, you may want to build SINGA with optional library supports.
+For example, to install SINGA library with lmdb support, you can run:

-    $ ./configure --prefix=/YOUR/OWN/FOLDER
+	$ ./configure --enable-lmdb

-The result of configure script will indicate you whether there any dependency is missing in your system.

-## Install missing dependencies
+If some dependent libraries are missing (or not detected), the above command will fail with details on the missing libraries.
-If you haven't installed the dependencies, you can run the following commands to download & install the thirdparty dependencies:
+To download & install thirdparty dependencies:

     $ cd thirdparty
     $ ./install.sh MISSING_LIBRARY_NAME1 YOUR_INSTALL_PATH1 MISSING_LIBRARY_NAME2 YOUR_INSTALL_PATH2 ...

 If you do not specify the installation path, the library will be installed in default folder.
 For example, if you want to build zeromq library in system folder and gflags in /usr/local, just run:

     $ ./install.sh zeromq gflags /usr/local

-Another example can be to install all dependencies in /usr/local directory:
+You can also install all dependencies in /usr/local directory:

     $ ./install.sh all /usr/local

 Here is a table showing the first arguments:

     MISSING_LIBRARY_NAME  LIBRARIES
     cmake                 cmake tools
     czmq*                 czmq lib
     gflags                gflags lib
     glog                  glog lib
     lmdb                  lmdb lib
     OpenBLAS              OpenBLAS lib
     opencv                OpenCV
     protobuf              Google protobuf
     zeromq                zeromq lib
     zookeeper             Apache zookeeper

 *: Since czmq depends on zeromq, the script offers you one more argument to indicate zeromq location.
 The installation commands of czmq can be:

-    $ ./install.sh czmq
-    /usr/local /usr/local/zeromq
+    $./install.sh czmq  /usr/local /usr/local/zeromq

 After the execution, czmq will be installed in /usr/local while zeromq is installed in /usr/local/zeromq.

-## FAQ
+### FAQ

-Q1:While compiling Singa and installing glog on max OS X, I get fatal error "'ext/slist' file not found"
+Q1:While compiling SINGA and installing glog on max OS X, I get fatal error "'ext/slist' file not found"

 A1:You may install glog individually and try command :

     $ make CFLAGS='-stdlib=libstdc++' CXXFLAGS='stdlib=libstdc++'
-#

-Q2:While compiling Singa, I get error "SSE2 instruction set not enabled" A2:You can try following command:
+Q2:While compiling SINGA, I get error "SSE2 instruction set not enabled"

+A2:You can try following command:

     $ make CFLAGS='-msse2' CXXFLAGS='-msse2'

-#
+Q3:I get error "./configure --> cannot find blas_segmm() function" even I run "install.sh OpenBLAS".

+A3:Since OpenBLAS library is installed in /opt folder by default or /other/folder by your preference, you may edit your environment settings.
+You need add its default installation directories before linking, just
+run:

+    $ export LDFLAGS=-L/opt

+Or as an alternative option, you can also edit LIBRARY_PATH to figure it out.

+Q4:I get ImportError from google.protobuf.internal when I try to import .py files.
+(ImportError: cannot import name enum_type_wrapper)

+A4:After install google protobuf by "make install", we should install python runtime libraries.
+Go to protobuf source directory, run:

+    $ cd /PROTOBUF/SOURCE/FOLDER
+    $ cd python
+    $ python setup.py build
+    $ python setup.py install

+You may need "sudo" when you try to install python runtime libraries in system folder.